 Most Adventurous Cities in the World

 In general, if we think of a city, the picture of tall buildings, traffic and the busy crowd comes to our mind.
 You must have surely thought of avoiding the hustle and bustle of a city.
 If you love adventures and were wondering where to go for an adventure in those cities or on their outskirts, here’s a list of 26 best adventure cities in the world recommended by travel bloggers.
-The list includes adventurous cities from each continent – Asia, Africa, Europe, North America, South America and Oceania.
+The list includes adventurous places & the best cities for outdoor activities from each continent – Asia, Africa, Europe, North America, South America and Oceania.

 Cities for Adventure Activities in Europe